MaximRouiller/blog.decayingcode.com/source/_draft/scrapper.md

 One of the cloud design pattern used with Durable Functions is [Fan-Out/Fan-In](https://docs.microsoft.com/azure/azure-functions/durable-functions-cloud-backup?WT.mc_id=none-blog-marouill).
 This allows you to start X number of Functions, collect their results and, when they are all complete, execute an action.
 Without the Durable Functions extension, you would have to handle the events, the storage, as well as handling every component of a Function's execution.
 Durable Functions takes all of this and exposes an API does all the job for you.

-That is what we're going to use for my scrapping of information from GitHub.
+That is what we're going to use for my scraping of information from GitHub.

-# Fan-out in a web scrapping scenario
+# Fan-out in a web scraping scenario

 So what does the code for a fan-out orchestrator looks like?